alexanderdhwang/alexanderdhwang.github.io/_drafts/notes-on-understanding-ecmascript-6.md

 }
 ```

-When the JavaScript engine meet a new block, it first moves all bindings declared with `let` or `const` into the TDZ, and when the execution flows to a `let` or `const` declaration the engine will remove that binding out from the TDZ.
+When the JavaScript engine meet a new block, it first moves all bindings declared with `let` or `const` into the TDZ, and when the execution flows to a `let` or `const` declaration the engine will remove this binding from the TDZ.
 Any attemption to access bindings in the TDZ would throw an error.

 This is a very technical aspect of the block-scoping.